 - Working collaboratively alongside the waiver provider associations and committees, SMA staff (Program and Reimbursement) continually monitor and gauge the effectiveness of reimbursement rates and methodologies.
 Historically, annual cost report filings, comparable Medicaid service rates, and surveys of other states' waiver rates were used to validate and substantiate the periodic provider group requests for updates to waiver rates.
 Due to changing trends in SMA rate development strategies and design as well as CMS guidance in recent years, the SMA has shifted from rate justifications based on cost report data to the construction (rate build-up) of rate models based on market salary data, associated direct operational costs and application of an indirect rate for support costs.
 When trend rates are applied to provider rates during the rate setting process, the trend factor used is normally the CMS Medicare Economic Index. - For Personal Care, the SMA performs market analysis to determine what the private rate is for these services.
 This does not mean that the SMA will match the private pay market rate but it is referenced to determine the reasonableness of any services. - Personal care rates were updated in January 2022 to begin alignment with the expected consolidation of services in July 2023.
-The existing rate for Personal Care II is the rate utilized for the consolidated Personal Care service. - Nursing service rates were updated in January 2022 also to begin alignment with expected consolidation of services in July 2023.
-The rate for Nursing Services is equivalent of the currently approved RN nursing rate. - Average cost per unit on services are tied to fee schedule updates made over the course of July 1, 2022 to January 1, 2023.
+The existing rate for Personal Care II is the rate utilized for the consolidated Personal Care service. - Average cost per unit on services are tied to fee schedule updates made over the course of July 1, 2022 to January 1, 2023.
 The adjustments beyond calendar year 2023 are based on a prospective trend of 3% per year. - ii.
 Factor D' Derivation.
 The estimates of Factor D' for each waiver year are included in Item J-1.
 The basis of these estimates is as follows:

-Factor D' expenditures were developed based on the state plan services identified in historical expenditures excluding any expenditures included in the HIV/AIDS waiver.
-The projected Factor D annual aggregate expenditure growth rate is approximately 3.0%, driven by annual projected unit cost increases of 3.0%, consistent with Factor D increases of 3% reflected in Appendix J-1, and constant projected unduplicated participants over the 5-year waiver period.
+Factor D' expenditures were developed based on the state plan services identified in historical expenditures excluding any expenditures included in the waiver.
+Factor D' was trended by 3.0% per year, consistent with the trend applied to Factor D.